Combodo/iTop/readme.txt

 Browser compatibility
 ---------------------
 Tested successfully with IE8 and Chrome.
-Fixed the "Relationships" Flash navigator so that it works also on Safari. (tested with Safari 5.0.2 on Windows)
+Fixed the "Relationships" Flash navigator so that it works also on Safari. (tested with Safari 5.0.2 on Windows) (Trac #310)
 - Fixed the search form, and also fixed the search/selection of objects to link (n:n links) that was broken on IE8.
 Fix to prevent IE 8 from running in IE7 compatibility mode... to be tested...